BOOKMARK THIS PAGE

 The EDG grant funds qualifying project costs that include consultancy fees from certified 3rd party consultants and internal manpower costs.

 Typically, companies can receive up to 70% of support for the qualifying project costs.
-However, the Supplementary Budget 2020 raised the support level to up to 80% if you apply by 30 September 2021.
+However, the Singapore Budget 2021 raised and extended the support level to up to 80% if you apply by 31 March 2022.

 Strategic Brand and Marketing Development

 If you are looking to improve the traditional or digital marketing or branding of your business in Singapore, you can apply for a EDG grant under the “Core Capabilities” pillar – Strategic Brand and Marketing Development.

 This “pillar” supports a project that helps your company better capture target audiences and markets by differentiating your brand, and your products and services.

 In order to apply for the EDG grant, you will need the assistance of an Enterprise Singapore-recognized management consultant (TR 43:2015).
 This is part of the requirement from Enterprise Singapore.

 You will need to look for a Singapore management consultant that specializes in marketing or branding consultancy, depending on your requirements.
 If you are looking for digital marketing or branding in the online space, you will want to look for a consultant with digital marketing expertise and experience as well.